-Linda is an operational planner and Mavis is a project controls engineer at Babcock International Group's facilities in Rosyth, Scotland.
+In 2014 Linda was an operational planner and Mavis was a project controls engineer at Babcock International Group's facilities in Rosyth, Scotland.
 Linda joined Babcock in February 2013 to work on the BP Quad 204 offshore redevelopment project, which is manufacturing 70 subsea structures for BP.
 Mavis joined in 2012 and works on a project to assemble the first Queen Elizabeth Class (QEC) Aircraft Carriers.
 Babcock is the UK's leading engineering support services organization.
 The international company employs over 26,000 people across different sectors.

 I’ve always been a very analytical and results-oriented person.
 I plan how to solve a problem by being proactive in my thinking.
 I actually enjoy more complicated and challenging things and that’s what triggered the passion for project management.

 “I am from Nigeria originally, where I got my first degree in linguistics.
 I came over to the UK in September 2010 for a master’s degree in project management and afterwards worked in Aberdeen for a year before moving to Babcock as an operational planner in 2013.

 “I've always been a very analytical and results-oriented person.
 I plan how to solve a problem by being proactive in my thinking.
 Family members and friends often request assistance in planning various projects and big important events!
 I actually enjoy more complicated and challenging things, so that's what triggered the passion for project management.

 “A normal day involves having to prepare and send out different reports showing how the project is performing, responding to any issues and then having fun in what I do.
 Because working and having fun is really important to me, I love what I do.
 In a couple of years I hope to become a project manager.